 ATD seeks book reviews and review essays that set new works within a larger critical context.
 Reviews should range between 1200 and 2000 words.
 Review essays may be longer and may engage multiple texts.

-Authors are encouraged to ground the texts they review within ongoing conversations of interest ATD readers, WAC/WID researchers, and writing studies scholars, drawing on published literature to establish the scope and nature of that ongoing conversation.
+Authors are encouraged to ground the texts they review within ongoing conversations of interest to ATD readers, WAC/WID researchers, and writing studies scholars, drawing on published literature to establish the scope and nature of that ongoing conversation.
 We encourage authors to be selective rather than exhaustive in this work, sketching the stakes and dominant moves of the arguments central to this conversation.
 (Summary of the reviewed text should be grounded in this larger, ongoing conversation over simple summary.)
+ATD does not publish articles that focus solely on describing a program, an assignment, or a sequence of assignments; such descriptions, when included, must be a central component of an empirical study or theoretical discussion.

 Reviewers are encouraged to provide a clear statement of how the reviewed text takes up, defines, extends, counters, or reframes elements of this ongoing conversation for those who do work within WAC/WID contexts.
 Who would benefit from reading the text and how might the text be used in pedagogical, conceptual, methodological and/or programmatic projects?